All Episodes

 So now they'll bond over a common enemy.

-You know, you just doesn't Katie's intellect, Dazzle.
+You know, you just, doesn't Katie's intellect dazzle?

-The power of her intellect, uh the CBS Evening News.
+The CBS Evening News.

-Schaefer made it through the soundbite alive.
+Schieffer made it through the soundbite alive.

-So now we move on to uh PMS NBC.
+So now we move on to PMSNBC.

-This is last, I'm sorry it's the nightly news.
+Actually, I'm sorry, it's a nightly news.

-Uh correspondent Kelly O'Donnell said this about me.
+Correspondent Kelly O'Donnell said this about me.

 The Times found itself the target of criticism today.